f5devcentral/f5-automation-labs/docs/class2/module4/lab1.rst

 - This is a Jenkins Pipeline file, which we'll be inputing into a Pipeline deployment via our Jenkins Toolkit.

-- The file should be human readable even without Jenkins experience, a ``stage`` can be thought of as a step in the Pipeline, right after the stage is its name, followed by some commands.
+- The file should be human readable even without Jenkins experience, a ``stage`` can be thought of as a step in the Pipeline (or a work-center in manufacturing terms), right after the stage is its name, followed by some commands.
 Since the super-netops-container is running this Jenkins installation locally we can use local mappings to file structure.

-- In more common deployments the Jenkins file would be stored in a SCM (like Github) and called during like a polling timer, or a build/ Pull request.
+- In more common deployments the Jenkins file would be stored in a SCM (like Github) and called during like a polling timer, build/ Pull request, or some other kind of scripting launch.

-- Testing before executing code via tools like ``linter`` or python scripts can make sure formatting is valid and reduce errors from happing during build.
+- Testing in Pipeline before executing code with tools like ``linter`` or python scripts can make sure formatting is valid and reduce errors from happing during build.

 Our installation also has some Slack calls.
 Which we will setup next.